Adrian King, Founder of the Healing Arts Collective, is a Licensed Massage Therapist and Certified Yoga Instructor.

 License #: MSG001135

-Nicole Binder, LMT, BMC, CYT, has held a private bodywork practice for 15 years.
-She offers injury treatment and prevention through hands-on bodywork and guided movement re-patterning.
-She works primarily with muscular tension, skeletal alignment and fascial tensegrity, but also practices joint mobilization, energy work, movement therapy, embodied anatomy, and developmental movement.
+Nicole Bindler, LMT, BMC, CYT, has held a private bodywork practice for 17 years.
+She offers structural bodywork and somatic movement therapy with an emphasis on injury treatment and prevention through hands-on sessions and guided movement repatterning.
+She works primarily with muscular tension, skeletal alignment, and fascial tensegrity, but also practices joint mobilization, energy work, movement therapy, embodied anatomy, and developmental movement.
 Nicole integrates movement reeducation within hands-on sessions, empowering clients with the skills to find their own pathways to healing.

-She has taught Dance, Yoga, Embodied Anatomy, and Somatics at University of the Arts, University of Pennsylvania, the Massage Arts Center of Philadelphia, and as the Ellen Forman Memorial Award recipient at Drexel University.
+She has taught Dance, Yoga, Embodied Anatomy, and Somatics at University of the Arts, Temple University, University of Pennsylvania, the Massage Arts Center of Philadelphia, and as the Ellen Forman Memorial Award recipient at Drexel University.
 She has toured throughout four continents as a choreographer, performer, and movement educator.
-She currently teaches at Temple University and at The Whole Shebang where she is directing a 500 hour Somatic Movement Education certification training through her program, The Institute for Somatics and Social Justice.

 License #: MSG010476